fsprojects/DynamoDb.SQL/README.md

 #### Ordering and Limiting

 Often you will want to retrieve only the top or bottom X number of items based on the natural sorting order of the range key values.
+Therefore it often makes sense to combine the **ORDER** and **LIMIT** clauses in your query.

 For example, in our `GameScores` table (see above), to find the top 3 scoring games for a given user we can write: